Fueled/ai-provider-for-ollama/readme.txt

 == Description ==

 This plugin provides [Ollama](https://ollama.com/) integration for the WordPress AI Client.
-It lets WordPress sites use large language models running locally or on a remote Ollama instance for text generation and other AI capabilities.
+It lets WordPress sites use large language models running locally or on a remote Ollama instance for text and image generation and other AI capabilities.

 Ollama exposes an [OpenAI-compatible API](https://ollama.com/blog/openai-compatibility), and this provider uses that API to communicate with any model you have pulled into Ollama (Llama, Mistral, Gemma, Phi, and many more).

 **Features:**

 * Text generation with any Ollama model
+* Image generation with supported models
 * Automatic model discovery from your Ollama instance
 * Function calling support
 * Structured output (JSON mode) support